 Time to spend

 You can spend the whole day in Hoi An until late evening.
-It looks the best post sundown.
+Also, it looks the best post sundown.
 We had spent five hours.